chandlerc/blog/content/slides/2026-memory-safety-deep-3/_index.md

 - _Permissive_ mode, along with C++ interop, supports incremental migration
   - Allows code that doesn't yet have safety annotations
 - _Strict_ Carbon is fully memory safe
-  - The destination, goal is to migrate all code to strict mode
+  - The destination; goal is to migrate all code to strict mode

 ---